-PROCEDURE FOR REAR-END IMPACT TEST
+PROCEDURE FOR REAR-END COLLISION TEST

 - 1. PURPOSE AND SCOPE - 1.1.
-The purpose of the test is to simulate the conditions of rear-end impact by another vehicle in motion. - 2.
+The purpose of the test is to simulate the conditions of rear-end collision by another vehicle in motion. - 2.
 INSTALLATIONS, PROCEDURES AND MEASURES INSTRUMENTS - 2.1.
 Testing ground

-The test area shall be large enough to accommodate the impactor (striker) propulsion system and to permit after-impact displacement of the vehicle struck and installation of the test equipment.
-The part in which vehicle impact and displacement occur shall be horizontal, flat and smooth and have a coefficient of friction of not less than 0.5.
+The test area shall be large enough to accommodate the impactor (striker) propulsion system and to permit after-collision displacement of the vehicle struck and installation of the test equipment.
+The part in which vehicle collision and displacement occur shall be horizontal, flat and smooth and have a coefficient of friction of not less than 0.5.

 - 2.2.
 Impactor (striker) - 2.2.1.
 The impactor shall be of steel and of rigid construction. - 2.2.2.
 The impacting surface shall be flat, not less than 2,500 mm wide, and 800 mm high, and its edges shall be rounded to a radius of curvature of between 40 and 50 mm.
 It shall be clad with a layer of plywood 20 mm thick. - 2.2.3.
-At the moment of impact the following requirements shall be met: - 2.2.3.1. the impacting surface shall be vertical and perpendicular to the median longitudinal plane of the vehicle struck; - 2.2.3.2. the direction of movement of the impactor shall be substantially horizontal and parallel to the median longitudinal plane of the vehicle struck; - 2.2.3.3. the maximum lateral deviation tolerated between the median vertical line of the surface of the impactor and the median longitudinal plane of the vehicle struck shall be 300 mm.
-In addition, the impacting surface shall extend over the entire width of the vehicle struck; - 2.2.3.4. the ground clearance of the lower edge of the impacting surface shall be 175 \pm 25 mm. - 2.3.
-Propulsion of the impactor being deformed by the impact; the carriage shall at the moment of impact be capable of moving freely and no longer be subject to the action of the propelling device.
+At the moment of collision the following requirements shall be met: - 2.2.3.1. the impacting surface shall be vertical and perpendicular to the median longitudinal plane of the vehicle struck; - 2.2.3.2. the direction of movement of the impactor shall be substantially horizontal and parallel to the median longitudinal plane of the vehicle struck; - 2.2.3.3. the maximum lateral deviation tolerated between the median vertical line of the surface of the impactor and the median longitudinal plane of the vehicle struck shall be 300 mm.
+In addition, the impacting surface shall extend over the entire width of the vehicle struck; - 2.2.3.4. the ground clearance of the lower edge of the impacting surface shall be 175 + 25 mm. - 2.3.
+Propulsion of the impactor